 The importance of the Recycling Centre to existing residents is recognised.
 There were fears that the Recycling Centre would be closed as a result of this development.
 We would like to categorically confirm that we do not own the land at the Recycling Centre and would not have the ability to close the centre.
 We have confirmed with the relevant stakeholders that through appropriate mitigation that both the recycling centre and the proposed development can co-exist without compromise to either.

 Some respondents to the Local Plan felt that there was a lack of school places locally.
 The nearest primary school is St Nicholas Elstree COE Primary School, which has capacity for 210 pupils.
 The school currently has spare capacity but has limited places and it looks to have limited potential to extend as it is on a tight site.

 Even though there is some capacity in the wider catchment area, it is likely that as a result of housing growth in the area further primary school places will need to be planned for.
 It will be important that the provision of new places considers the spatial strategy for growth to ensure places are accessible to residents of new homes as well as existing residents.
 In this regard, a site in the west of the catchment area would serve not only the residents of the proposed development site but also other homes in the west of the town.

-Irrespective of the final location of new educational provisions, the location of the propose development site adjacent to a busy bus route, puts it in an ideal location to access new and existing provision sustainably.
+Irrespective of the final location of new educational provisions, the location of the proposed development site is adjacent to a busy bus route, thus putting it in an ideal location to access new and existing provisions sustainably.